 These settings let you control the appearance of Burp's user interface.
-You can configure the font size that is used throughout the UI (except for display of HTTP messages), and also the Java look-and-feel.
-Changes to these settings will take effect when Burp is restarted.
+You can choose whether to use a light or dark theme and adjust the font size that is used throughout the UI.
+Note that the font used to display HTTP messages is controlled separately.

 How to enable dark mode in Burp Suite

-To enable Burp Suite's dark mode, go to the "User settings" > "Display" tap.
-Under "User Interface", from the "Look-and-feel" drop-down menu, select "Darcula".
-These changes will be applied the next time you launch Burp Suite.
+To enable Burp Suite's dark theme, go to the "User settings" > "Display" tap.
+Under "User Interface", select the "Dark" theme.

 HTTP message display